 Wherefore, when I came, there was no man; when I called, yea, there was none to answer (2 Nephi 7:2).

-That prophetic echo--dispensationally bridging Joseph Smith and Luke and Nephi and Isaiah--resounds even more clearly in both the Greek of LXX Isaiah 50:2 and Luke 2:7: ouk en (lit. not + it was; there was none; there was not: dioti ouk en autois topos en toi katalumati).
+That prophetic echo--dispensationally bridging Joseph Smith and Luke and Nephi and Isaiah--resounds even more clearly in the Greek phrase ouk en of both LXX Isaiah 50:2 and Luke 2:7 (ouk en, lit. not + it was: there was none, or there was not: dioti ouk en autois topos en toi katalumati).

 In that Christmas wonder, you have certainly also sensed Luke's point about Christ's rejection and humility.
 If Joseph and Mary had gone from inn to inn and found rejection, for whatever reason, at every place, then that is rejection indeed.
 Truly there was no place for Christ, no place in the inn, no place in any inn anywhere.